-- Share capital represents share capital issued net of the accounting par value of treasury shares; accounting par value is the ratio of total share capital and the number of issued shares. - In order to present a more realistic analysis of net financial debt, in addition to the usual indicator (renamed "Net Financial Debt Carrying Amount"), the TIM Group reports a measure called "Adjusted Net Financial Debt", which neutralises the effects caused by the volatility of financial markets.
+- (1) "Parent", as used in this EMTN Programme Prospectus, means TIM S.p.A. - (2) Share capital represents share capital issued net of the accounting par value of treasury shares; accounting par value is the ratio of total share capital and the number of issued shares. - In order to present a more realistic analysis of net financial debt, in addition to the usual indicator (renamed "Net Financial Debt Carrying Amount"), the TIM Group reports a measure called "Adjusted Net Financial Debt", which neutralises the effects caused by the volatility of financial markets.
 Given that some components of the fair value measurement of derivatives (contracts for setting the exchange and interest rate for contractual flows) and of derivatives embedded in other financial instruments do not result in actual monetary settlement, the Adjusted Net Financial Debt excludes these purely accounting and non-monetary effects (including the effects of IFRS 13 Fair Value Measurement) from the measurement of derivatives and related financial assets/liabilities.
 Net Financial Debt is one of the alternative performance measures presented in addition to the conventional financial performance measures established by IFRS for purposes of a better understanding of the trend of operations and the financial condition of the TIM Group.
 Specifically, TIM believes that net financial debt provides an accurate indicator of its ability to meet its financial obligations.
 It is represented by Gross Financial Debt less Cash and Cash Equivalents and other Financial Assets.
 Net Financial Debt is also used in presentations to investors and analysts.
-Net Financial Debt Carrying Amount and Adjusted Net Financial Debt as of 31 March 2020 and 31 December 2019 are calculated as follows:
+Net Financial Debt Carrying Amount and Adjusted Net Financial Debt as of 31 March 2021 and 31 December 2020 are calculated as follows: